-In this section, I will briefly cover a few spinning reels I suggest avoiding when targeting trout.
-This is in no way an exhaustive list.
-Reels in this section are not necessarily bad, but are just not well suited for trout fishing or have been superseded by much better models.
+In this section, I will provide a brief overview of spinning reels that I strongly advise against using when targeting trout.
+Please note that this is not an exhaustive list, but rather a selection of reels that are not well-suited for trout fishing or have been surpassed by superior models.

-Daiwa Revros: This is the cheapest reel in the “regal” family of Daiwa spinning reels, but the Revros, unlike its excellent brethren lacks a pinion gear bearings that is rather important to prolong longevity and performance.
+- Daiwa Revros: As the most affordable reel in Daiwa’s “regal” family of spinning reels, the Revros lacks an essential pinion gear bearing found in its superior counterparts.
+This omission negatively impacts longevity and performance.
 I suggest spending a bit extra to acquire a Daiwa Regal, Exceller, or Legalis reel instead.

 Best Trout Spinning Reels for Under $50

 What are the best spinning reels for trout fishing when on a budget? in this section, we will discuss the best value spinning reels currently available.
 For more ways to save money when trout fishing check here.

 The Shimano Sienna is a dependable affordable spinning reel for trout fishing.
 I happily recommend it to any angler on a tight budget.

 While the Sienna might lack the flashy visual appeal of the competition, its internals shares many of the technologies found in Shimano’s premium models.
 I have more confidence in Shimano reels lasting than any other brand.

 Note: The Shimano FX and Shimano Sienna are basically the same reel.
 Other than color, the main difference is that the Sienna has an additional ball bearing.
 We suggest purchasing whichever is the cheapest.
 Recently due to stock shortages, I have often found the Sienna for cheaper than the FX.

 The Shimano Sienna is one of Shimano’s cheapest reels, and there is no denying that Shimano has cut some corners.
 But overall it is is still a highly capable reel that still represents value at its price point.